padenot/searchfox-cli/README.md

 A command-line interface for searching Mozilla codebases using searchfox.org, written by and for Claude Code.

+## Architecture

+The project is structured as a Rust workspace with three crates:
+- `searchfox-lib` - Core library with searchfox API client
+- `searchfox-cli` - Command-line interface using the library
+- `searchfox-py` - Python bindings via PyO3

 ## Features

 - Search across multiple Mozilla repositories (mozilla-central, autoland, beta, release, ESR branches, comm-central)